-Is It Too Soon To Celebrate Valentine's Day If You Literally Just Started Dating?
+Is It Weird To Celebrate Valentine’s Day When You Literally Just Started Dating?

 Help!
 I'm 29-years-mature and was fortunate enough to receive an excellent education and I still don't know what "dating" means!
 Is it an Instagram-official relationship?
 A bunch of dates in a row?
 Hanging out for two years and sharing secrets and making out but never committing?
 (Um, not that last one, right?)
 For the purposes of this topic, let's define newly "dating" someone as going on three to six dates with no discussion of exclusivity.
 Which begs the question — is it too soon to celebrate Valentine's day if you just started dating?